Life after Divorce for Men and Women: A Night Out

 I then spot a woman I know a few tables over having dinner with her girlfriend.
 They join us.

 This is key.
-What I began observing after several minutes was a connection of some sort.
-Everyone walked in not really knowing anyone, yet they seemed to be warming up.
-People were in deeper conversations.
-They were smiling, laughing at times, and just seemed at ease with each other.
+What I began observing after several minutes was a connection.
+Everyone walked in knowing only one person (or none) and yet it didn’t seem awkward at all.
+People began having deeper conversations.
+Most were smiling and laughing at times.
+Everyone just seemed at ease with each other.

 Why the instant connection?
-It hit me.
-We all had divorce in common.
-With the exception of one girl, every single person at the table (at least a dozen people) had gone through a divorce, so there was an instant commonality and a comfort that didn’t take long to surface.
+We all had something in common: DIVORCE.
+Every single person at the table (at least a dozen people) had gone through a divorce or was going through one, so there was an instant commonality and a comfort that didn’t take long to surface.

 Here are the lessons I learned during the night:

-• Let strangers in.
 The English guy ended up being the life of the party.
 He was hilarious.
 When I left, he was still in there, socializing away!
 We did a nice thing inviting him into our circle.
 Living in a foreign country and traveling every week probably leaves little time for meeting people.
-Perhaps we gave him a much needed friend night out.
+Perhaps we gave him a much needed friend night out and helped him feel less lonely and alone.

 The biggest thing I can share with newly separated men and woman is this.
 Make friends with other divorced people.
 Both male and female.
 Don’t worry so much about meeting someone romantically.
 Just having a group of friends to call and get together with anytime you want is really a gift.
 Focus on new friendships that are platonic.
 The dates and relationships will follow, as you will meet others through this group.
 But more importantly, you will be part of something—a group that will include you in all these really fun nights out.
 And anytime you feel like going out, you have someone to call.